qnn/configs/README.md

 **Generate**

 *Make sure target directories and files do not exist before executing this script.*
+This script may ask you which website list file to read.

     bash generate_default_configs.sh

 ## Default nginx configs

 Use this script to generate nginx configs.
+This script may ask you which website list file to read and where to save the config file.

     bash generate_nginx_configs.sh

-*or*

-    bash generate_nginx_configs.sh > /etc/nginx/sites-available/qnn_agents

 ## Deploy